Q: Do you provide grants to organizations?

 Q: If I am not selected during this funding cycle, can I reapply during another funding cycle?

-A: Yes, eligible applicants may apply twice each calendar year.
+A: Yes, eligible applicants may apply as often as they want.

 Q: Help!
 I am trying to submit my application online and have received an error message.